 - ➤ IP Address: Must be the address you set for the NR60E2.
-Refer to the Set the IP Address and Proto-col task chapter starting on page 33 for information on setting the IP Address of the unit. - ➤ Input: You have two choices:
+Refer to the Set the IP Address and Protocol task chapter starting on page 35 for information on setting the IP Address of the unit. - ➤ Input: You have three choices:

-Assembly Size Data

-1 1 32 bit Position Value

-3 2 32 bit Position Value and 32 bit Velocity Data
+Assembly Size Data 1 1 32 bit Position value 3 2 32 bit Position Value and 32 bit Velocity value 104 5 32 bit Position and Velocity values, 64 bit Timer value, 16 bit Position Update Counter, and 16 bit value that contains the Is_Synchronized flag.